Obiyonyon/Devops-Linux-Project/Project 9/README.md

 Use lsblk command to inspect what block devices are attached to the server.

 Notices names of your newly created devices All devices in Linux resides in /dev/directory.
 Inspect it with ls/dev/ to see all 3 newly created block devices there.
-Their names will likely be xvdf, xvdh, xvdg.
+Their names will likely be <mark>xvdf, xvdh, xvdg.</mark>

-> goog